 One of the highlights of our visit to St Erth, which I have to make mention of, were the gorgeous white hellebores that were flowering en mass under the Birch trees.
 They really did look magnificent and created some fantastic Winter interest in the garden!

 We are confident that as a company, we are starting to build a great palette of perennials that will thrive in the extreme Australian conditions of both frost and drought while looking great and creating seasonal interest.
-We are very passionate about this and will continue to develop our knowledge and visit these fantastic gardens so we can create beautiful perennial gardens for our clients.
+We are very passionate about this and will continue to develop our knowledge and visit each fantastic garden design in Melbourne so we can create beautiful perennial garden designs for our clients.

 As always, if anyone out there is trialling perennials that they think will suit Australian conditions, we’d love to hear from you!– Bethany Williamson Design Manager